 The Journey Begins

-This expedition has been a long time coming, but as always seemed to come too fast at the end.
+This expedition has been a long time coming but has always seemed to come too fast at the end.
 We are 53 strong with a mix of ill and injured soldiers, civilian team members, guides, media and film crew.
 We are the largest group ever to embark on a ski expedition to the magnetic North Pole.

-This morning we gathered in the hotel lobby at 7:30am and loaded onto 2 charter buses that took us to a private terminal at the Ottawa airport.
-We boarded a chartered First Air 737 at 9:00am for a 9:30am departure.
+This morning we gathered in the hotel lobby at 7:30 am and loaded onto 2 charter buses that took us to a private terminal at the Ottawa airport.
+We boarded a chartered First Air 737 at 9:00 am for a 9:30am a departure.
 The flight time to Iqaluit was 3:20.
 A fuel stop in Iqaluit was approximately 2 hours and gave us time to explore the town.

-One of our team members was the leader of the team that recovered the body of the Iqaluit soldier and his fallen team that were killed in a firefight.
+One of our team members was the leader of the team that recovered the body of the Iqaluit soldier and his fallen team that was killed in a firefight.

 Iqaluit is the capital of Nunavut and has about 8000 inhabitants.
 It is a cold and barren place, but the houses are painted bright and beautiful colours and that makes the town look much more inviting.